ohaddali/data-science-ex3/README.md

 Ohad Dali
 December 25, 2017

-This repository included the R markdown: 1.
-Report.rmd - R markdown source file of this report.
-2. ga\_edgelist.csv - rey Anatomy network of romance data file.
+This repository included the R markdown:
+1. Report.rmd - R markdown source file of this report.
+2. ga_edgelist.csv - Grey Anatomy network of romance data file.
 3. Report\_files - The png file for this report.

 Assignment 3 - Task 1
 =====================